-Opened in the mid-1990’s and located in the Culpepper Plaza shopping center on Texas Avenue South, the bar-and-grill establishment was known for its plentiful TVs for viewing sports and a large karaoke room.
+Opened in the mid-1990’s and located in the Culpepper Plaza shopping center in College Station, the “bar and grill” establishment was known for its abundance of televisions for viewing Texas A&IM football games.

-Chris Hessler, Classes of ’97 and ’01, was a Bullwinkle’s regular and a karaoke-crowd favorite as a Texas A&M undergraduate student.
+Chris Hessler, Classes of ’97 and ’01, was a Bullwinkle’s regular and a karaoke-crowd favorite in his time as a Texas A&M undergraduate student.
 People knew Chris from his warm smile and passion for classic country music.

 “Hey, Scooter, this is Bubba,” Sarah told Chris, who adopted the name “Scooter” on the karaoke stage.